 Starwood clearly has the advantage when it comes to earning elite status, but how do their elite benefits stack up against Marriott Rewards?
 Starwood Gold is pretty useless, the only distinctive benefit being 50% bonus points, a room upgrade upon availability and a welcome amenity.
 Marriott Rewards Silver members earn 20% bonus points along with a 10% discount on hotel gift shop purchases and weekend room rates at Courtyard and SpringHill Suites hotels.
 Marriott Silver members also get access to special elite-only award redemptions.
 It really depends on what you’re looking for.
 But I can see Marriott Silver being more useful than Starwood Preferred Guest Gold.

 Top-tier Starwood Preferred Guest Platinum members get a 50% point bonus, room upgrades when available (including suites), club room access, as well as extra perks for staying 50, 75, and 100 nights each year.
 The most popular award for completing 50 nights is 10 suite night awards, which can be used to guarantee a suite upgrade for up to ten nights.

-Meanwhile, the Marriott Gold elite level (which requires the same number of nights as SPG Platinum) gets members room upgrades upon availability (including suites), club lounge access or breakfast for two, Hertz #1 Gold membership, and 20th century “benefits” like free local fax and phone calls, plus discounted long distance calls.
+Meanwhile, the Marriott Gold elite level (which requires the same number of nights as SPG Platinum) gets members room upgrades upon availability (including suites), club lounge access or breakfast for two.
+Plus, Hertz #1 Gold membership and twentieth century “benefits” like free local fax and phone calls, plus discounted long distance calls.
 Marriott Rewards Platinum membership comes with slightly more substantial perks, like United MileagePlus Silver status and a guaranteed Platinum Arrival gift.
 It’s certainly not worth 25 extra nights.
 If it’s elite status you’re after, Starwood is definitely the better program.

 8. Airline Partnerships – Tie